murchandamus/bips/bip-update-process.md

 - Layer header is no longer restricted to Standards Track, but remains optional as it does not make sense for all BIPs[^layer]
 - The comment system is abolished.
 Comments-URI and Comment-Summary headers are dropped from the preamble, Comments as an aspect of the process are discontinued[^comments]
+- Process BIPs are living documents that do not ossify and may be modified indefinitely
 - The Discussions-To header is dropped, as it has never been used in any BIP
 - The Status field is no longer modeled around the workflow of consensus changes.
 - Status field values are reduced from nine to four: